 (+41 022 37) 95 539

-His work also focused on understanding how insulin-deficiency-induced lethality could be overcome without the need of injected insulin.
-Prof. Coppari is also interested in understanding how metabolic pressure (e.g. hyper-caloric feeding) affects cancer cell behavior and stem-like features.
-His research unraveled new putative targets for treatment of metabolic and cancerous diseases (e.g. FKBP10, PTPRg) and pathways permitting life without insulin (e.g. leptin and its downstream effectors).
 Prof. Coppari received a PhD in Neuroscience in 2002 and performed his pre-graduate and post-graduate training at Harvard Medical School in Boston, MA, USA.
-His independent career started in 2007 when he was appointed Assistant Professor at the University of Texas Southwestern Medical School in Dallas, TX, USA.
-His research was and has been funded by several agencies as for example the European Research Council (e.g. ERC consolidator grant), the USA National Institutes of Health (e.g. RO1 grants), the Swiss Cancer League, and the Swiss National Science Foundation.
-Prof. Coppari has organized several national and international meetings and is a Member of the Direction Committee of the Lausanne Integrative Metabolism and Nutrition Alliance (LIMNA) and of the Dean Advisory Board at the Faculty of Medicine, University of Geneva, Switzerland.
+His independent career started in 2007 when he was appointed Assistant Professor at the University of Texas Southwestern Medical School in Dallas, TX, USA where he worked until the end of 2012.
+His research was and/or has been funded by several agencies as for example the European Research Council (e.g. ERC consolidator, ERC Proof of Concept grants), the USA National Institutes of Health (e.g. RO1 grants), the Swiss Cancer League, the Juvenile Diabetes Research Foundation and the Swiss National Science Foundation.
+Prof. Coppari has organized several national and international meetings and is a member of the Direction Committee of the Lausanne Integrative Metabolism and Nutrition Alliance and of the Dean Advisory Board at the Faculty of Medicine, University of Geneva, Switzerland.